gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 error: Invalid URL: connect://[127.0.0.1]gdbserver.3312f5
 ```

 This seems to come from `lldb-server` which, on connection, reports having a process ready for debugging on that GDB socket (on qQueryGDBServer), which is not true.
-We use the lldb-server provided by the NDK.
+We use the `lldb-server` provided by the NDK.
 Moving to a more recent NDK does not change the behavior.

-TODO: verify if Andorid Studio comes with its own version of lldb
+Same with `lldb-server` embedded in Android Studio.

 ### Crash when loading modules from the target